 Also, per Quality Task Group discussion on October 11, 2016, the ibischk message description was significantly edited because the IBIS Specification might suggest briefly parser messages, but not get into their detail.
 The message verbiage is different than as stated.
 All the monotonic messages have been reclassified as NOTEs messages per BUG140; Individual I-V tables and summed I-V tables are checked.
 Also, it is legal to have monotonic I-V tables.
 So the details in these paragraphs are no longer correct and relevant and appropriate for the IBIS Specification.

+BIRD181.2 is refactored to use text from IBIS 7.0 instead of IBIS 6.1 as the basis, with the same changes applied.
+It also includes changes recommended by Walter Katz, to use “terminal” in places where “pin” was inaccurate.
+Additional changes in other sections for consistency in how Vtable is described, recommended by Bob Ross, are included.
+The style of presentation is also changed, using Microsoft Word markup to show the changes instead of separate tracts of “change from” and “change to”text.